loicmarie/playground-8maVaWFU/markdowns/introduction.md

 In bitboard representation, sometimes we need **more than one bitboard** (we will see why later).
 In our case, the variable `position` has been added in complement.

-If we want to know the opponent tiles position, we only need to make an exclusive or (XOR) between `board` and `position`.
-Very convenient, but it's only one of many strength of bitboards.
+And here is the **first trick**: If we want to know the opponent tiles position, we only need to make an exclusive or (XOR) between `board` and `position`.

+Very convenient, but it's peanuts compared to the main bitboard features.
+Let's go a little farther.

 # The Power of Bitboards